 Show how it benefits the company

 Investing in employee education can have a positive impact on the company’s bottom line.
+Employers paid around $600 billion in turnover costs in 2018 — and it’s expected to increase to $680 billion in 2020.
+But organizations have opportunities to find a more sustainable path forward.
+In fact, it’s estimated 77% of turnover could be prevented by employers.
 A 2016 analysis of health insurer Cigna’s Education Reimbursement Program showed that between 2012-2014, the company saw a 129 percent return on investment as a result of avoiding talent management costs.

 Explain how your enhanced skills will allow you to take on new projects, and ways that you will use your knowledge to improve team members’ performance.
 You’ll bring fresh ideas and approaches that can increase savings or generate new revenue options.